thrombe/hyprkool/README.md

 bind = $mainMod SHIFT, 1, exec, hyprkool set-named-focus -n 1 bind = $mainMod SHIFT, 2, exec, hyprkool set-named-focus -n 2 bind = $mainMod SHIFT, 3, exec, hyprkool set-named-focus -n 3

-# this only works if you have the hyprkool plugin
-bind = $mainMod, b, exec, hyprkool toggle-overview

 # this is optional, but it can provide features like
 # - remembering the last focused workspace in an activity